All docs

 Reports are the hand-off point between operations and accounting.
 Run them at month-end, send the totals to your bookkeeper, move on.

 Ending inventory.
 Reports → Ending inventory.
-Total inventory value as of a given date, broken out by SKU and location.
+Total inventory value as of a given date, listed by SKU (with a period roll-forward: beginning + received − depleted − written-off ± adjustments = ending).
 The "as of" parameter is what makes this work for month-close: set it to the last day of the prior month and the report ignores movements after that date.

 Write-offs.
 Reports → Write-offs.
 Every write-off in the period with reason code (OBSOLETE, DAMAGED, LOST, GIFTED, R_AND_D, SAMPLE, OTHER) and cost.
 Flag for the accountant — some categories (gifted, R&D, samples) get coded differently from damage/loss.

 Purchases received.
 Reports → Purchases received.
-Every PO receipt in the period, the supplier, the freight allocation, and the total landed cost.
+Every PO receipt in the period, the supplier, and the total landed cost (product cost + allocated inbound freight/duties).
 Reconciles the supplier invoices that hit your bank account.

 Monthly close routine